hendriks73/tagtraum-FFmpeg-package/README.txt

 Thus it serves as an upstream project for Java JNI projects wishing to interface with the native libraries.
 Codecs with known patent problems are disabled.
 However, this obviously is no guarantee.

-Also, as the focus lies on decoding audio, most encoders are disabled
+Also, as the focus lies on decoding audio, most encoders are disabled.

-Its main purpose is to decode audio files or streams to signed linear pcm.

 This distribution comes with absolutely no support, warranty etc. you name it.